This image will stay etched in my mind forever…

 I arrived in the early hours of the morning on board an Air Mauritius flight from Paris (11+ hours) to find a spanking new terminal – the ultra-modern terminal had literally opened just a few days earlier.
 As we disembarked, I noticed the extraordinary light and the silhouette of imposing mountains in the distance.

 I was tired but incredibly excited.
-Two hours later, I found myself on the stunning white sands of Le Morne, in the southeastern corner of the island, at the gorgeous St. Regis Resort.
+Two hours later, I found myself on the stunning white sands of Le Morne, in the southwestern corner of the island, at the gorgeous St. Regis Resort.
 I pinched myself several times and dug my toes into the sand in the crystal-clear water.
 “Yes, I kid you not!
 You’re in Mauritius!”, I reminded myself.
 WOW!!!

 The resort is spread out along the beach, with numerous pools and beautiful restaurants, in a mix of colonial and contemporary styles.
 The beach, one of the island’s best (in my book), formed a stunning backdrop.
 I had a grand time enjoying the resort with my blogger friends Jerry and Meruschka!